Application instructions

 Evaluation of applications

 Applications are evaluated and prioritized by our scientific advisory council.
-Based upon the council's recommendations, the board takes decisions on awards of funds at its meeting in the fall (usually September-October).
+Based upon the council's recommendations, the board takes decisions on awards of funds at its meeting in the fall (usually October-November).

 » The relevance of the project idea with respect to the aims of the foundation.